oracle/oracle-database-operator/docs/multitenant/README.md

 ```
 ## UPGRADE EXISTING INSTALLATION

 In order to migrante an existing installation to the new version of controller you can laverage on the autodiscover installation.
-Patch all your lrpdb resources by setting **assertiveLrpdbDeletion** fasle.
+Patch all your lrpdb resources by setting **assertiveLrpdbDeletion** false.
 After that you can delete lrest resource and all lrpdbs.
 Upgrade the operator and create lrest server paying attenction to set **autodiscover** true and  the namespace  used by the autodiscovery mechanism (**namespaceAutoDiscover**).

-## KNOWN ISSUE
+## KNOWN ISSUES

 - Error message `ORA-01005` is not reported in the lrest database login phase if password is mistakenly null.
 Trace log shows the message ORA-1012.